Codeflix-Bots/FileStore/README.md

 /add_admin - add a new admin
 /deladmin - remove an admin
 /admins - list all current admins
+/addpremium - grant premium access to a user
+/premium_users - list all premium users
+/remove_premium - revoke premium from a user
+/myplan - check your premium status
+/count - count shortner clicks
 ```

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">